vyca2017/content/content/reference/console/projects/projects.md

 # Projects

 Apps you are building with Graphcool are organized into different projects.
-A project consists of a [data schema](), the data itself and other components like [integrations]() or [permission configuration]().
+A project consists of a [data schema](!alias-ahwoh2fohj), the data itself and other components like [integrations](!alias-seimeish6e) or [permissions](!alias-iegoo0heez).

-More options to manage your project can be found in the [project settings]().
+More options to manage your project can be found in the [project settings](!alias-aechi6iequ).

 ## Project Endpoints

-A project offers different [API]() endpoints that all contain the project id.
+A project offers different [API](!alias-heshoov3ai) endpoints that all contain the project id.

 ![](./endpoints.png?width=600)